dna-seq/just_longevitymap/README.md

 # just_longevitymap
 Longevity map postagregator for longevity report in oakvar.
+It is a part of [Oakvar-Longevity](https://github.com/dna-seq/oakvar-longevity) module.

 # Installation